KornelJanczak/KornelJanczak/README.md

 ## 🚀 What I'm Up To

 - 💻 Building Fullstack applications with React.js and Node.js
-- 🌍 Exploring Web Development
+- 🌍 Exploring Backend Development

 # 💻 Tech Stack: